 William D. Sanders

 His published opinions include Grubbs v.
 Knoll, 376 N.J.
 Super 420 (App.
 Div.
 2005) where he successfully obtained triple damages and over $575,000 in attorneys’ fees and expenses.
-Bill also participated in Strasenburgh v.
+Mr. Sanders also participated in Strasenburgh v.
 Straubmuller, 146 N.J.
 527 (1996), which established important corporate law principles, and the Philippines v.
 Westinghouse litigation, which yielded over a half-dozen published opinions concerning significant substantive and federal procedural principles.

-Bill has been a frequent lecturer for the New Jersey Institute for Continuing Legal Education (NJICLE), and has created, moderated and participated in seminars such as "Taking the Pledge: How to Conduct a Civil Practice," "Civil Motion Practice," "Post-Trial Issues," "Personal Injury Law: Tips for a Better Practice," and "Confidentiality and Its Limitations."
+Mr. Sanders has been a frequent lecturer for the New Jersey Institute for Continuing Legal Education (NJICLE), and has created, moderated and participated in seminars such as "Taking the Pledge: How to Conduct a Civil Practice," "Civil Motion Practice," "Post-Trial Issues," "Personal Injury Law: Tips for a Better Practice," and "Confidentiality and Its Limitations."
 He has also lectured for Lorman Educational Services concerning "Litigation Ethics" and "Purchasing Law: UCC Sec.
 2-207."